freenas/freenas-docs/userguide/system.rst

 If you need to use a certificate that is signed by an external CA, such as Verisign, instead create a certificate signing request.
-To do so, click the :guilabel:`Create Certificate Signing Request` button.
+To do so, click :guilabel:`Create Certificate Signing Request`.
 A screen like the one in
 :numref:`Figure %s <create_new_cert_fig>` opens,
 but without the :guilabel:`Signing Certificate Authority` field.